-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.99% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.32% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Lawton in 2010 was $21,892, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $87,568 for a family of four.
+The per capita income in Lawton in 2010 was $24,416, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $97,664 for a family of four.
 However, Lawton contains both very wealthy and poor people as well.